15 Sights in Montpellier, France (with Map and Images)

 Show sight on map

-Planet Ocean Montpellier is a complex bringing together an aquarium and a planetarium located in the fun area of Odysseum in Montpellier.
-Until April 2018, the management of the aquarium and planetarium are done independently: the aquarium is then called Mare Nostrum and the Galileo Planetarium.
-The aquarium part has been open since December 15, 2007.
+Planet Ocean Montpellier is a complex bringing together an aquarium and a planetarium located in the Odysseum play area in Montpellier.
+Until April 2018, the aquarium and planetarium were managed independently: the aquarium was then called Mare Nostrum and the Galileo Planetarium.
+The aquarium section has been open since December 15, 2007.

 Wikipedia: Planet Ocean Montpellier (FR), Website